oshriyaa/Login-API-with-Bloc/README.md

 This application uses Bloc state management.

 The application uses two personal APIs.
+The generated token is saved locally using FlutterSecureStorage.

 APIs
 1. Login - This API generated a token on login after validating the user provided credentials.